-Scope of Services
+Draft Scope of Services

-Phase I - Assessment of Louisiana's Water Budget
+Phase I - Assessment of Louisiana's Water Budget Planning Tools, Water Resource Demand, and Water Resource Availability in Louisiana

-- 1. Establish a firm understanding of the current and projected water demands in the state for all uses (as listed above), including coastal restoration. - a.
+- 1. Identify sources of water quality and quantity information, and any gaps in data that may have a substantial impact on planning.
+Provide recommendations on how to account or project for the absence of such data, or otherwise remedy such deficiencies. - 4.2.
+Utilizing all available, relevant, sound, and objective resources, Eestablish a firm understanding of the current and projected water demands in the state for all uses (as listed above), including coastal restoration, by region and watershed.

+- a.
 Detail what amounts and sources of water are necessary and/or achievable to meet the goals as established by the Comprehensive Master Plan for a Sustainable Coast. - b.
-Assess the projected impact of these demands on the allocation of the state's water resources for all current and projected uses. - 2.
+Assess the projected impact of these coastal restoration demands on the allocation of the state's water resources for all current and projected uses, including for economic development or navigation needs, and for sustaining ecological systems. - 2.3.
 Assess the sustainability of current and projected water usage in Louisiana by region and watershed, including available resources, capacity, and limitations.
-This assessment will include a comprehensive review of published data and research, including that found in the U.S. Geological Survey's annual state water use report, DOTD's Reservoir Priority Program report, and The Nature Conservancy's Freshwater Assessment project, among others.

-- a.
-Evaluate current sustainability challenges in Louisiana, as well as current and projected demands for water usage by stakeholder groups (industry, agriculture, power generation, public supply, etc.) by building upon work previously conducted by Fenstermaker and others. - b.
-Assess competing demands for water usage and provide recommendations for long-term solutions within the state's existing legal framework. - c.
-Provide specific definitions of Louisiana's rights to shared water resources (lakes, bayous, rivers, etc.) with other states, and recommendations on articulating and protecting these rights.
+This assessment will include a comprehensive review of published data and research, including that found in the U.S. Geological Survey's annual state water use report, DOTD's Reservoir Priority Program report, and The Nature Conservancy's Freshwater Assessment project, among others, and will build upon work previously conducted by Fenstermaker and others. - a.
+Evaluate current sustainability challenges in Louisiana and the impact of , as well as current and projected demands for water usage upon them. by stakeholder groups (industry, agriculture, power generation, public supply, etc.) by building upon work previously conducted by Fenstermaker and others. - b.
+Provide projections on undersupply and/or oversupply of water resources by region and watershed based upon sustainability issues and current and projected demand. - c.
+Evaluate the impact of future economic growth and potential emergency situations, such as droughts or floods of a historic or established tendency in Louisiana, on water resource availability and sustainability of use by region and watershed. - b.d.
+Assess competing demands for water usage in Louisiana and provide recommendations for long-term solutions both within the state's existing legal framework and with any suggested alterations to this framework based upon sound science and recognized, widely accepted management practice. - e.e.
+Assess the availability of Louisiana's shared water resources with other states and Pprovide specific definitions of Louisiana's rights to such shared water resources (lakes, bayous, rivers, etc.) with other states, along with and recommendations on articulating and protecting these rights.